Are you eligible for funding?

 Actively engaged with the Empower scheme

-This means that you have completed the following this academic year:
+This means that you have completed all of the following this academic year:

-- attended an Empower appointment with Hannah or Melissa
+- you have attended an Empower appointment with Hannah or Melissa

-- attended at least one Careers & Employability Service Workshop.
+- you have attended at least one Careers & Employability Service Workshop

 No, unfortunately you cannot apply retrospectively for experiences which have already taken place

 You may be able to claim for volunteering expenses, however, the voluntary experience must be graduate level work.
 You may only claim expenses for the first 3 weeks (or 120 hours) of the duration of your voluntary position.
-You can also record your volunteering hours through the Employability Points Scheme.
+You can also record your volunteering hours through Employability Points.

 Graduate-level work experience counts as tasks and responsibilities that mimic graduate level work.
 This, for example, does not include making tea and photocopying.